expln/metamath-lamp/docs/guide.md

 different work variables distinct..

 If you look carefully you'll see that the "Variables" field in the proof display has new information.
-What's saying is that there's a work variable of type "class" with the name "&amp;C1".
+What it's saying is that there's a work variable of type "class" with the name "&amp;C1".
 This field is helpful when proofs get long, because it will show you in one place what variables are still not handled.